micnguyen266/Django-ansible-demo/terraform/README.md

 terraform apply
 ```

-When finished. remove any resources that have been created with `terraform destroy`.
+When finished remove any resources that have been created with `terraform destroy`.

 ```bash
 terraform destroy